-We all love having pearly white teeth, parents included, but it’s important to know how whitening toothpastes work so that we can manage our expectations.
-These toothpastes contain polishing agents and mild abrasives to remove surface stains, but they won’t affect deeper stains.
+We all love having pearly white teeth, parents included, but it’s essential to know how whitening toothpaste works to manage our expectations.
+These kinds of toothpaste contain polishing agents and mild abrasives to remove surface stains, but they won’t affect deeper stains.
 Those require more thorough whitening treatments like bleaching or microabrasion.

 Tip #2: Teens and Pediatric Dentistry

 When you hear the term “pediatric dentist,” you might think that means kids only, but we’re still the best type of dentist to take care of a growing teenager’s teeth.
 Caring for an adolescent’s oral health is part of our specialized training.
 Your child’s face and jaws will experience a tremendous amount of growth and change in these years, and their last few permanent teeth will be coming in.
-It’s an incredibly important period, which requires the attention of a specialist.
+It’s a critical period, which requires the attention of a specialist.